-From that frustration and almost a decade of study, has come a variety of non-fiction books, my first historical novels.
+From that frustration and all those years of study, has come a variety of non-fiction books on Leonardo and my first historical novels.
 When I had the pleasure of volunteering at a local da Vinci exhibit, I also put together a number of Leonardo-based Scavenger Hunts.
 The original hunts were designed for the exhibit, but have been redone so they can be done on the internet.
 Links are here to bring a variety of his sketches and paintings, and a brief timeline of his life, into one location – useful for the Scavenger Hunt or just a general introduction to Leonardo and his work.

-I had actually started the second novel about Leonardo da Vinci almost as soon as that one was started.
+I had actually started the second novel about Leonardo da Vinci almost as soon as Leonardo the Florentine was completed.
 Leonardo: Masterpieces in Milan is a family-friendly novel of Leonardo da Vinci’s many, productive years in Milan.
 Follow Leonardo as he works for the Duke of Milan, paints the Last Supper, studies architecture, and much more!
 This book picks up where Leonardo the Florentine left off, but they can be read in any order!
 A good read for families or for individuals who want to learn more about the master!

 From the Introduction: What makes this book different from others about Leonardo?
 Why take on a project like this, when so many others have already been written about him?
 Because, most books I read that were geared for kids had very little information, and those geared for adults generally had too much.
 I have tried to make this book complete enough to give a good picture of who Leonardo was and what he accomplished, without overwhelming my readers.
 I have tried to make it interesting for those who may know nothing about Leonardo, and yet still interesting for those who already know quite a bit!
 I have also attempted to make it interesting enough for a wide range of ages — from kids of all ages through adults.